-While the Americas is Cisco's largest market, accounting for nearly 60% of its sales, about half its employees reside outside of the US.
+While the Americas is Cisco's largest market, accounting for some 60% of its sales, about half its employees reside outside of the US.
 Cisco's US headquarters is in San Jose, California.
-It also has headquarters in Amsterdam and Singapore.
-Cisco has a Globalisation Centre East campus in Bangalore, India.
+It also has regional headquarters in Amsterdam and Singapore.
+Cisco has a Globalization Center East campus in Bangalore, India.
 The company has other significant operations in Belgium, China, France, Germany, India, Israel, Italy, Japan, Norway, and the UK.

-Cisco's dominant market position in switches and routing and aggressive pricing strategy have helped it to gain market share from rivals Juniper Networks and Alcatel-Lucent.
-In addition to the core routing and switching products, Cisco is also focused on becoming a leader in the fast-growing market for next-generation data center products.
-Other markets the company is looking to as ripe for growth include cybersecurity, data centers, and cloud-based products.
+Cisco's dominant market position in switches and routing and aggressive pricing strategy have helped it to gain market share from rivals such as Juniper Networks.
+In addition to the core routing and switching products, Cisco is developing products and services for data center, software, security, and the cloud.
+It is restructuring engineering and sales units to foster a more comprehensive view toward developing and marketing products.
 Geographically, the company is investing in emerging markets such as Russia, China, Brazil, Mexico, and India.

 The company adheres to an aggressive growth strategy, making numerous acquisitions in high-growth segments, such as cloud and mobile.